Yuvi1530-dev/user_sticky_-notes/README.md

 ng build
 The ng build command is used to compile an Angular project into output files that can be served by a web server.

+StickyNotes Key Features :
+1.Create, Edit, and Delete Notes:
+  .Users can create new sticky notes.
+  .Edit existing notes to update content or change colors.
+  .Delete notes when they are no longer needed.
+2.Search Based on Title:
+  .Ability to search for notes based on their titles.
+  .Provides quick access to specific notes by entering keywords.
+3.Search Based on Category:
+  .Categorize notes and search within specific categories.
+  .Organize and filter notes by predefined categories for better organization.
+4.Drag-and-Drop Reordering:
+  .Notes can be easily rearranged using drag-and-drop functionality.
+  .Users can prioritize or group related notes by dragging them into preferred positions.

 Additional Notes:
 For any queries or support, feel free to contact the author via email (yuvaraj1346632@gmail.com).
 If you encounter any issues with the extension, please refer to the GitHub repository for potential updates or bug fixes.